Only 1 Tip?

-Perhaps we do not clean it all up, and every day the stuff and clutter build until we finally just throw our hands up and give in to the uncomfortable feelings that come with disorganization and clutter.
-Add several more family members are doing the same thing, and before long, we have what seems to be a monumental task to clean-up.
+Perhaps we do not clean it all up, and every day the stuff and clutter build until we finally throw our hands up and give in to the uncomfortable feelings that come with disorganization and clutter.
+Add several more family members are doing the same thing, and before long, we have what seems to be a monumental task to clean up.

-If We no longer feel we have any control to keep our things organized, and I suspect being organized is how the majority of us prefer to live our lives at home and work, then It may have little to do with you organizing skills and more to do with your habits.
+If We no longer feel we have any control to keep our things organized, and I suspect being organized is how most of us prefer to live our lives at home and work, it may have little to do with your organizing skills and more to do with your habits.

-The bad part is that until we stop and realize why we keep having issues with keeping down the clutter and staying organized as well as spending so much time and effort in trying to get there, it’s doubtful that we will ever get to the place that we want to be.
+The bad part is that until we stop and realize why we keep having issues with keeping down the clutter and staying organized and spending so much time and effort trying to get there, it’s doubtful that we will ever get to the place that we want to be.

 The good part is we can change this.
 So the first “habit” that we need to start doing and can do right away do every single time, and will have a significant impact on our ability to get and stay organized is this…

 PUT THINGS WHERE THEY GO THE FIRST TIME AND NEVER PUT THEM SOMEPLACE THAT YOU KNOW THEY DO NOT BELONG